-To make sure our own house is in order, in 2020 we have committed to:
+To make sure our own house is in order, in 2020 we committed to:

-- Working to reduce the carbon footprint of our operations - We’ve done extensive work on understanding our baseline carbon footprint and have now set targets for reducing this.
-At the same time, we’re sustainably refurbishing a number of our offices – working with landlords and building owners to understand the complexities of operating in a sustainable way
+Working to reduce the carbon footprint of our operations – We’ve done extensive work on understanding our baseline carbon footprint and have now set targets for reducing this.
+At the same time, we’re working with landlords and building owners to see where using renewable energy is possible, and to further understand the complexities of operating in a sustainable way.

 You can learn more about our sustainability commitment and efforts on our Sustainability hub.